slowernews/hamster-system/README.md

         Prefix for template / boilerplate files: $ e.g: $curriculum

-        Prefix for folders where you keep stuff temporarly: _ e.g: _standby
+        Prefix for folders where you keep temporary stuff: _ e.g: _standby

         Prefix for folders where you keep old versions of files: +

 - version files by using a *modification date* suffix<sup id="refnote2"> [2](#footnote2)</sup>: **Calendar Versioning**

-        e.g: yourfile-2019-10-18
+        e.g: yourfile-2020-10-18
-        e.g: yourfile+20191018
+        e.g: yourfile+20201018

 - when reasonable reduce unnecessary nesting by merging folders.
 Hints: